lyteword/kjv/psalms/psalm-66.md

 <sup>11</sup> Thou broughtest us into the net; thou laidst affliction upon our loins.

-<sup>12</sup> Thou hast caused men to ride over our heads; we went through fire and through water: but thou broughtest us out into a wealthy place.
+<sup>12</sup> Thou hast caused men to ride over our heads; we went through fire and through water: but thou broughtest us out into a wealthy *place*.

 <sup>13</sup> I will go into thy house with burnt offerings: I will pay thee my vows,